google/zetasql/docs/string_functions.md

     <td>
       Minimum number of characters to be printed.
 If the value to be printed is shorter than this number, the result is padded with blank spaces.
-      The value is not truncated even if the result is larger
+      The value isn't truncated even if the result is larger
     </td>
   </tr>
   <tr>
     <td><code>*</code></td>
     <td>
-      The width is not specified in the format string, but as an additional integer value argument preceding the argument that has to be formatted
+      The width isn't specified in the format string, but as an additional integer value argument preceding the argument that has to be formatted
     </td>
   </tr>